Start getting data in to Splunk Observability Cloud 🔗

 Connect your cloud service provider to collect metrics and logs from supported cloud services.
 Observability Cloud provides integrations for AWS, GCP, and Azure.

-To connect to a cloud service, select Navigation menu > Data setup and search for the cloud service you want to connect to.
+To connect your cloud service provider, select Navigation menu > Data Setup and search for the cloud service you want to connect to.

-See these pages for more information about connecting cloud services to Observability Cloud:
+See the following documentation for more information on connecting cloud services to Observability Cloud:

 Step 2.
 Collect infrastructure data with an OpenTelemetry Collector